carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 wget http://ftp.sra.ebi.ac.uk/vol1/fastq/SRR617/003/SRR6170103/SRR6170103_1.fastq.gz && wget http://ftp.sra.ebi.ac.uk/vol1/fastq/SRR617/003/SRR6170103/SRR6170103_2.fastq.gz
 ```
 **Note:** Alternatively, you can find the data already stored in your local Docker folder `data/data_mapping`.
-You can copy those files to the folder you just created by using: `mv data/data_mapping/*.gz mapping/fastq/SRR6170103`
+You can copy those files to the folder you just created by using: `mv data/data_mapping/*.gz mapping/fastq/SRR6170103` then go to the folder `cd mapping/fastq/SRR6170103`.

 - Check the FASTQ files: